cysouw/diathesis/review/reviewLSP.md

 > corrected

 - p.
-326 10.164c am Brennen; more natural is an example like Ich habe meinen Kaim gerade am Brennen. am Brennen haben is a Funktionsverbgefüge.
+326 10.164c am Brennen; more natural is an example like Ich habe meinen Kaim gerade am Brennen. am Brennen haben is a Funktions­verb­gefüge.

 > That construction is discussed elsewhere.
 The examples here are constructed to make everything parallel.
 No change.